SynBioDex/SbolStandardWebsite/content/community-governance/_index.md

 #### Voting form must:

 1. State clearly the SEP number and title being voted on and provide a link to this SEP.
-2. State the eligibility criteria for voting, “All members of the SBOL Developers Group are eligible to vote.”
+2. State the eligibility criteria for voting, "All members of the SBOL Developers Group are eligible to vote."
 3. Provide the following options for the vote:
     * accept — vote to accept the SEP
     * reject — vote to reject the SEP
     * abstain — no opinion, abstain votes will not be counted when determining majorities
-    * defer / table for further discussion — keep the SEP in draft stage so that it can be again put to a vote after further discussion and amendment (in contrast to “abstain” this vote will be counted when determining majorities).
+    * defer / table for further discussion — keep the SEP in draft stage so that it can be again put to a vote after further discussion and amendment (in contrast to "abstain" this vote will be counted when determining majorities).

 #### Ground-rules for moderating discussions in SBOL breakout sessions

 1. No interruptions; signal to moderator that you wish to speak.
 If  a person goes on too long, however, the moderator may ask them to give the next person a turn to speak.
 2. Moderator maintains a queue of speakers, calling on each in turn.
-3. Pause periodically for “step back” and explicitly invite comments by less-heard voices, possibly specifically inviting individual people.
+3. Pause periodically for "step back" and explicitly invite comments by less-heard voices, possibly specifically inviting individual people.
 Spend at least 30 seconds waiting before continuing.
 4. Speaking about people or value judgements promotes conflict rather than constructive discussion.
 Instead, speak about ideas and facts in terms of specific concerns and consequences.
-    * e.g., “You are wrong” is problematic for communication because it is about people (“you”) and value judgements (“wrong”).
+    * e.g., "You are wrong" is problematic for communication because it is about people ("you") and value judgements ("wrong").
 It will tend to promote rather than resolve conflict.
-    * Instead: “I am concerned that proposal X will have negative consequence Y.”
+    * Instead: "I am concerned that proposal X will have negative consequence Y."
 5. Heated conversation suppresses sharing of legitimate concerns.
 If discussion is getting heated, it should be paused, the emotional concern acknowledged, and restarted with a cooler tone.
 6. Side issues should be recorded to revisit later if they become a significant distraction.